 Fuel Tank Size and Runtime: It comes with a 10.8-gallon fuel tank that can offer 9 hours of runtime at 50% load.
 Within this runtime, you can easily take a good night’s sleep, power your home appliances during a power outage, or complete your work shift at a construction site.

 Its idle control system lowers the engine’s speed when no load is applied.
-This boosts up the fuel economy.
+It boosts the fuel economy.

 Power Panel: The power panel has a variety of power outlets to power various appliances and tools.
 It has four 120 Volt 20 Ampere GFCI-protected outlets, one 120 Volt 30 Ampere twist-lock outlet, and one 120/240 Volt 30 Ampere twist-lock outlet.
 Also, there is a 120/240 Volt 50 Ampere heavy-duty outlet.